 Ph.D.
 Forum on Pervasive Computing and Communications

-PerCom 2014 will host the Seventh Annual Ph.D.
+PerCom 2015 will host the Eighth Annual Ph.D.
 Forum on Pervasive Computing and Communications.
 The Ph.D.
 Forum will provide an opportunity for Ph.D. students to present their dissertation research, including work in progress, to the pervasive computing and communication community.
-In addition, the Forum will provide a platform for participants to meet with reputed International researchers in pervasive computing and communications.
+In addition, the Forum will provide a platform for participants to meet with reputed international researchers in pervasive computing and communications.
 The Forum will be organized as a combined workshop co-located to the PerCom conference and a poster session during the main conference to encourage interaction between Ph.D. students and researchers from academia, industry, and government.